ukaea/PROCESS/documentation/proc-pages/installation/installation-ubuntu.md

 To rebuild, for example after making a change to the Fortran source, run `cmake --build build` again.
 Python-only changes can be installed using `pip install .` when in the PROCESS root directory.

+!!! warning "Users of multiple branches"
+    For users of PROCESS that run on multiple branches, it is recommended that each time you switch branches you **fully rebuild** PROCESS:
+    ```bash
+    rm -r build
+    cmake -S . -B build
+    cmake --build build
+    ```

 The PROCESS test suite provides through tests that can be used to confirm a successful installation; the tests can then be used to verify changes you make have not affected the wider codebase.